smartinellimarco/.dotfiles/README.md

 ### Requirements

-Install [homebrew](https://brew.sh/) and follow post-installation steps.
+Install [homebrew](https://brew.sh/) and skip post-installation steps.

 Most of these dependencies are available by default on macOS (via Xcode command line tools).